mx-bernhard/bitwig-controller-extensions/README.md

 - **Simultaneous Operation**: Hardware controller functions normally while custom extensions receive input
 - **Transparent Operation**: Hardware LEDs, displays, and feedback work through original extension

-**Use case**: Use your Push 2, Launchpad, or other controller with both its original manufacturer extension AND custom extensions like the Keyboard Note Creator at the same time.
+**Use case**: Use your Push 2, Launchpad, or other controller with both its original manufacturer extension AND custom extensions like the Step Recording Extension at the same time.

 ## MIDI Splitter Setup Guide